 The MSI team is trained to perform both advanced field-based testing and in-office computational analysis.
 Whether it’s pre-installation problem prevention, post-installation remedies, or lowering maintenance costs, MSI presents practical and timely solutions that are clearly explained in understandable reports.

 Mr. Marscher has spent his career of nearly 40 years involved in the design, development, and troubleshooting of mechanical components and systems, including pumps, fans, compressors, and turbines.
 His capabilities and experience include finite element analysis, rotordynamic analysis, experimental modal analysis, vibration testing, predictive maintenance, the mechanical design of turbomachinery, and the development and application of advanced (including magnetic) bearings and seals.

 As President, Mr. Onari has extensive experience in resolving rotating machinery problems.
+He used to be a reliability engineer too, so intimately understands and appreciates the issues our clients are dealing with.
 His special expertise includes field testing and associated capabilities in instrumentation, data acquisition and analysis equipment, and analysis of vibration and other dynamic machinery data.